 The OceanaGold Group conducts a comprehensive group-wide materiality assessment guided by the Global Reporting Initiative (GRI) standards to identify the material sustainability topics that matter most to the Group and its stakeholders and regularly monitors, reviews and refines these issues (see Table 1).
 These material topics inform the Company's strategy and disclosure considerations, for governance, strategy, stakeholder engagement and reporting.
 The emergence of mandatory reporting - both current and planned - was the only new material issue identified by the OceanaGold Group during the reporting period, reflecting the addition of this report to our Group sustainability reporting suite and other sustainability reporting developments emerging in the Philippines.

 Table 1: Material sustainability topics

-MOST MATERIAL MATERIAL
+MOST MATERIAL

-Health and safety Business integrity and compliance
+Health and safety

-Social performance Workforce
+Social performance

-Economic impact and social investment Waste
+Economic impact and social investment

-Human rights Mandatory sustainability reporting readiness
+Human rights

 Tailings storage management

 Biodiversity

 Closure planning

 Water and effluents

 Climate change and energy